 Is medical billing and medical coding a stable career?

-Billing and posting clerks for medical offices, such as medical billers, make an average annual salary of $38,530 according to the BLS.
-The BLS also predicts an 11% employment increase for Medical Records and Health Information Technicians, like medical coders, between 2018 and 2028.
-Medical records technician was ranked #7 in Best Healthcare Support Jobs by the U.S. News and World Report.
+The BLS predicts 9% employment growth for medical records specialists from 2022-2032.* Medical records technician was ranked #4 in Best Healthcare Support Jobs by the U.S. News and World Report in 2023.
 As the demand for healthcare workers increases, so will the demand for medical billers and medical coders.

 What are the qualifications to become a medical biller or coder?

 Medical billing and medical coding are essential to the basic operations of a medical facility and degrees in both careers can be completed in under two years.